gracelang/language/languageSpec/spec.md

 Methods are declared using the **`method`** keyword followed by a name.
-Methods define the action to be taken when the object containing the method receives a request with the given name.
+Methods define the action to be taken when the object containing the method receives a request with that name.
 Because every method must be associated with an object, methods may not be declared directly inside other methods.
 The body of the method is enclosed in braces.